About Us

 Okay so if you made it this far, we kind of love you

-If anything we said sounds like your kind of thing, you should probably get the newsletter.
-It comes out roughly when there’s something to say (no spam, no fluff, no schedule we don’t keep).
+If anything we said sounds appealing to you, you should definitely grab the newsletter.
+It goes out about the same time there’s something to say (no spam, no fluff, no schedule we don’t keep).
 You can leave anytime, no hard feelings.

 Scroll to Top